 and other information needed to connect you with services offered by our Network Participants.

-Some details you provide may be a special type of information called “protected health information” or “personal information” under federal or state laws.
+Some details you provide may be a special type of information called “protected health information”, “personal information,” or “sensitive personal information” under federal or state laws.
 We have built our technology to limit who can view your information and prevent inappropriate access to your information.
 To protect your confidentiality, we can track who provided your information, who accessed it, and whether it has been shared with other Network Participants.

 How may Unite Us use or share my information?